Olivia Tracey

-Olivia Marie Tracey (born 11 July 1960) is an Irish model and actress.
+Olivia Marie Tracey (born 11 July 1960) is an Irish actress, model and beauty pageant titleholder.

 Biography

 Born Olivia Treacy in Terenure, Dublin, she attended Loreto Beaufort and University College, Dublin.
 She qualified as a teacher but soon took up modelling.
 She won Miss Ireland in 1984, and finished in the top 10 in both the Miss World contest in 1984, and the Miss Universe contest in 1985.
 She subsequently worked as an actress on both stage and screen, with minor roles in Agnes Browne (1999), The Island (2005) and Lucky You (2007), and a starring role in Red Roses and Petrol (2002).
 As of 2019, she is a model and actress living in Los Angeles.